espocrm/documentation/docs/administration/formula.md

 `record\update(ENTITY_TYPE, ID, ATTRIBUTE1, VALUE1, [ATTRIBUTE2, VALUE2 ...])`

 Updates an existing record with attributes specified as key-value pairs.
-Returns TRUE if success, FALSE if failure.
+Returns TRUE if success, FALSE if failure. (as of v5.9.0)

-Available since version 5.9.0.

 Examples: